 Dr. Stump is a social and health psychologist (PhD, University of Utah, 2016) whose research focuses on health promotion among populations with an elevated risk of cancer.
 She seeks to develop and test mobile health interventions that are guided by a nuanced understanding of the multiple factors that influence behavior, including the interplay among health behaviors (e.g., sun protection and outdoor physical activity).
 Dr. Stump’s research also applies implementation science models and methods to broaden the reach, sustainability, and overall impact of cancer prevention interventions.
 After spending five years as a researcher at Northwestern University, Dr. Stump recently returned to Utah and joined Dr. Wu’s team in Fall 2021.

-Will graduated from the University of Utah Honors College with a Bachelor of Science degree in Psychology with a minor in Substance Use Disorder Counseling.
-Will joined the Wu research team in August 2021 as a Study Coordinator assisting with all of the studies in the lab.
+Will graduated from the University of Utah Honors College with a Bachelor of Science degree in psychology with a minor in substance use disorder counseling.
+Will joined the Wu Team in August 2021 as a study coordinator assisting with all of the studies in the lab.
 Will is interested in how academic research can be utilized to benefit members of different marginalized communities.
 Will plans to attend graduate school to get his PhD in clinical psychology studying childhood trauma in adulthood as well as psychopathology in sexual minorities.

 Clinical Research Coordinator

 Liberty received her Bachelor of Science in Ecology and Evolutionary Biology from the University of Michigan in 2020.
 She has research experience in disease ecology, evolutionary trade-offs, and cancer research studying immune evasive mechanisms of tumor initiating stem cells.
 She cares about research on cancer prevention and treatment, women’s health, mental health, and environmental sustainability.
-Liberty joined the Wu lab in October 2022 as a Clinical Research Coordinator for the RISE-UP study, and she is really excited to work with this awesome team.
+Liberty joined the Wu Team in October 2022 as a clinical research coordinator for the RISE-UP study, and she is really excited to work with this awesome team.

 |Riley Lensink||Research Volunteer|